ostinsolo/Audio-Engineer-Sound-Design-LLM/ai_gen/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ostinsolo/Audio-Engineer-Sound-Design-LLM/blob/main/ai_gen/auto_utterance_action.ipynb)

+**Note on Colab Usage:** The Colab link above has been added for easy viewing and testing of the notebook structure.
+However, please be aware that the current implementation uses Ollama, a local LLM service, which cannot run directly in the Colab environment.
+To fully execute this code, you'll need to run it locally with Ollama installed, or modify the LLM implementation to use a cloud-based service accessible from Colab.

 This project aims to generate a dataset of natural language utterances and corresponding action sequences for controlling Ableton Live using voice commands.
 The generated data can be used to train a machine learning model for voice-controlled music production.

 ## Project Overview